ichen-lab-ucsb/SCAPE-BYO/README.md

 Current input file requirements are a "counts" file consisting of three lines of metadata followed by  one line per unique sequence in pool, of the format "sequence count" where count is an integer.
 Such files are produced by our Galaxy tools, currently available at http://galaxy-chen.cnsi.ucsb.edu:8080/.
 Future versions of this script will be included with tools to more easily process data from a number of other tools currently used to process high-throughput sequencing data; however, the version of the peak_pather script used in this publication (v0.1) will remain here for posterity.

+### How to use the script to calculate evolutionary pathways:

 The pathways described in this publication are calculated as follows (with the flag -p to output progress data to the terminal, as the script can take a while to run):

 ```